phadjido/CubismZ/README.md

 The software release includes a set of basic tests to demonstrate the capabilities of the CubismZ compression techniques.
-The demo dataset (`demo.h5`) consists of the spherical bubble located at the center of the cubic domain and discretized with `128 * 128 * 128` cells.
+The demo dataset (`demo.h5`) consists of a spherical bubble located at the center of the cubic domain and discretized with `128 * 128 * 128` cells.
 The HDF5 file (8MB) is available in the `CubismZ/Tests/Data` directory.
 A visualization of the single bubble is depicted below.